CesarBayone/100DaysOfCode/Log.md

 **Today's Progress**: Spent a couple of hours with laravel, i learned a bit about models and how laravel makes it so easy to interact with a database.

 **Thoughts:** Nice Sunday.

+### Day 7: February 11th, 2019

+**Today's Progress**: Laravel, laravel, laravel.
+Getting to know Eloquent and built a form with the help of Laravelcollective.com

+**Thoughts:** ¿First week?
+Check.